What Is Async? There Is No “Async” Inside Async

 🟢 Metaphor.
 TaskCompletionSource is a parcel locker.
 You’re given an empty locker and its key (tcs.Task) right now.
 The locker just sits there.
 Later, a delivery driver (the OS completion thread) opens it with their copy of the key and drops the parcel in.
 The locker never did anything — it held a space.

 🔵 Precise.
-Task and TaskCompletionSource are ordinary managed objects living on the heap.
-They hold fields: a status flag (IsCompleted), a result slot, and a list of continuations (callbacks to run when status flips to complete).
-They consume zero CPU and hold zero threads while “waiting.”
+Task and TaskCompletionSource are ordinary objects on the heap — Prerequisite 1 objects, kept alive by whoever references them.
+A Task holds fields: a status flag (IsCompleted), a result slot, and a list of continuations — callbacks to run when the status flips (Prerequisite 2 again: a list of phone numbers to dial on completion).
+It consumes zero CPU and holds zero threads while “waiting.”
 A Task is not a unit of execution; it is a state cell with a notification list.

-When the caller does await readTask and the task is not yet complete, here is what physically happens: the caller registers a continuation (“when this flips to complete, run the rest of my method”) onto that list, and then the caller’s own execution path also stops and releases its thread.
+When a caller does await readTask and the task is not yet complete, here is what physically happens: the caller adds its own continuation to that list (“when this flips, run the rest of my method”) — and then the caller’s execution path also ends and releases its thread.
 Now there are zero threads anywhere associated with this read.
 The Task sits dormant on the heap.
-The bytes are being moved by the disk.
-Nobody is waiting in the programmatic sense — no thread is parked in a wait state burning a stack.
+The disk controller moves the bytes.
+Nobody waits in any programmatic sense — no thread is parked anywhere burning a stack.

 When tcs.SetResult(bytes) finally runs on the OS completion thread, it does two mechanical things: drops the bytes into the result slot, and flips IsCompleted to true.
-Flipping that flag is what triggers the notification list — the runtime grabs any pool thread, hands it the now-complete Task, and runs the continuation the caller left behind.
+The flip triggers the notification list — the runtime grabs any pool thread and dials every number on it.

-The manual example used a hand-written TaskCompletionSource.
-But when you write a normal async method, you don’t write any of that — you just write await.
-So where does the “park and resume” machinery come from?
+The manual code in Part 1 used a hand-written TaskCompletionSource.
+But when you write a normal async method, you write none of that — you just write await.
+So where does the park-and-resume machinery come from?

-This is the deepest part, and the most surprising: the C# compiler deletes your method and rewrites it as a class.
+From the most surprising mechanic in this whole story: the C# compiler deletes your method and rebuilds it as a class.

-The problem it must solve: in synchronous code, “where am I in this method” and “what are my local variables” live on the thread’s stack.
-Release the thread and the stack is gone — you lose your place and your data.
-So to survive a thread release, your place and your data must move somewhere that outlives the thread.
+The problem it must solve is pure Prerequisite 1.
+In synchronous code, “where am I in this method” and “what are my local variables” both live on the thread’s stack.
+Release the thread and the stack is wiped — you lose your place and your data.
+So to survive a thread release, your place and your data must move to the heap.

 🟢 Metaphor.
 The compiler turns your method into a board game with a save-game file.
-Your local variables become slots on the save file.
-A little number records which square you were on.
-When you have to leave the table, you don’t lose progress — you saved the game to disk.
-Anyone can sit down later, load the save, and continue from the exact square, with all your pieces where you left them.
+Your local variables become slots in the save file.
+A little number records which square you were standing on.
+When you must leave the table, you don’t lose progress — the game is saved to disk.
+Anyone can sit down later, load the save, and continue from the exact square, all your pieces where you left them.
+(And note what the save file does not contain: the rulebook.
+The rules — your code — were printed once, at compile time.
+The save only stores positions.)

 🔵 Precise.
 The compiler generates a hidden state-machine type.
-Every local variable becomes a field on that type (so it lives on the heap, not the stack).
-An integer _state field records which await was last reached.
-The method body is chopped into segments between awaits, wrapped in a MoveNext() method that branches on _state.
-Because the variables are now heap fields, they survive indefinitely with no thread attached.
+Every local variable becomes a field on that type (heap-survivable).
+An integer _state field records which await was last reached — the real ResumePoint.
+The method body is chopped into segments at each await, and the segments are wrapped in one method, MoveNext(), that branches on _state — the real version of our switch.

 Here is the shape of what the compiler produces — simplified for teaching, not literal compiler output: